demivi/PKGBUILDs/README.md

 - I use Docker a lot and I want to easily deploy and update containers with pacman
 - I don't want to bother with AUR helpers, I only want to use pacman
 - Some of my coworkers have similar needs so I maintain packages for them
-- I want to experiment with pakage building and repositories
+- I want to experiment with package building and repositories

 Some of the PKGBUILD files are straight up stolen from AUR.